 This section describes preinstalled utilities and tells how to start them.
-For details on operations, refer to each utility's online manual, help files or readme files.
+For details on operations, refer to each utility's online manual, help files or read.me files.

-TOSHIBA Power Saver To access this power savings management program in Windows 2000, open the Control Panel and double-click the TOSHIBA Power Saver icon.
-In Windows XP, open the Control Panel, click Performance and Maintenance and click the TOSHIBA Power Saver icon.
-HW Setup This program lets you customize your hardward settings according to the way you work with you computer and the peripherals you use.
-To start the utility, open the Control Panel, click Printers and Other Hardware and click the TOSHIBA HIS Setup icon.
-TOSHIBA Controls This utility has two sections to let you do the following: Buttons: Assign applications to the Internet button (default setting is the browser), the TOSHIBA Console button (default setting is the TOSHIBA Console) and to the TV out Button (default setting is TV out).
-Media Apps: Set the mode for the Audio/Video control buttons.
-Select the application for audio and video playback.
-TOSHIBA Console TOSHIBA Console is a graphical user interface that provides access to help and services.
-It is the default function launched by the TOSHIBA Console button.
+TOSHIBA Power Saver To access this power savings management program, open the Control Panel and select the TOSHIBA Power Saver icon.
+HW Setup This program lets you customize your hardware settings according to the way you work with your computer and the peripherals you use.
+To start the utility, click the Windows Start button and click Control Panel.
+In the Control Panel, select the TOSHIBA HW Setup icon.
+TOSHIBA Controls This utility has four sections to let you do the following: ■ Buttons: Assign applications to the Internet button (default setting is the browser) and to the TOSHIBA Console button (default setting is the TOSHIBA Console).
 DVD Video Player The DVD Video Player is used to play DVD-Video.
 It has an on-screen interface and functions.
-To start the utility, click the Windows Start button, point to All Programs, point to InterVideo WinDVD 4, then click InterVideo WinDVD 4.
+Click Start, point to All Programs, point to InterVideo WinDVD 4, then click InterVideo WinDVD 4.

-ConfigFree ConfigFree is a suite of utilities to allow easy control of communication devices and network connections.
-ConfigFree also allows you to find communication problems and create profiles for easy switching between locations and communication networks.
 Bluetooth TOSHIBA Stack This software enables communication between remote Bluetooth devices.

 Drag'n Drop CD This easy-to-use software lets you record CDs with just a few mouse clicks.
 You can create CDs in several formats including audio CDs that can be played on a standard stereo CD player and data CDs to store the files and folders on your hard drive.
-This software can be used only on models with CD-RW/DVD-ROM or DVD Multi drive.
-TOSHIBA Mobile Extension This utility enables hot insertion of Slim Select Bay modules (optical media drives or HDD adaptor).
-You can insert/remove, Slim Select Bay modules while the computer is on.
-To activate the utility, select TOSHIBA Mobile Extension from TOSHIBA Console.
-TOSHIBA Dual Pointing Utility This utility lets you enable/disable the TOSHIBA Dual Pointing Device and customize its features.
-To enable or disable the TOSHIBA Dual Pointing Device, press Fn + F9.
-To customize the settings, open Mouse Properties in the Control Panel or click the Mouse icon in the system tray (Task Bar).
-TOSHIBA Password Utility This utility lets you set a password that restricts access to the computer.
+This software can be used on a model with CD-RW/DVD-ROM drive or DVD Multi drive.
+TOSHIBA Mobile Extension This utility enables hot insertion of Slim Select Bay modules, that is, you can remove/insert Slim Select Bay modules while the computer is on.
+To activate this utility, select TOSHIBA Mobile Extension from TOSHIBA Console.
+ConfigFree ConfigFree is a suite of utilities to allow easy control of communication device and network connections.
+ConfigFree also allows you to find communication problems and create profiles for easy switching between location and communication networks.
+You can boot ConfigFree from the menu bar as follows.
+Windows XP: [Start] - [All Programs] - [TOSHIBA ConfigFree] - [ConfigFree] TOSHIBA Dual Pointing Device utility This utility has the following functions: To disable/enable TOSHIBA Dual Pointing Device with Fn + F9 keys.
+To customize the functions of TOSHIBA Dual Pointing Device easily.
+TOSHIBA Brightness Sensor Control The brightness of LCD is automatically controlled by Brightness Sensor.
+However, you can compensate the brightness using TOSHIBA Brightness Sensor Control.
+In order to use TOSHIBA Brightness Sensor Control, you have to set Brightness Sensor in TOSHIBA Power Saver to ON.